When opening a company in the Czech Republic

 The registration of a local business implies the following company formation costs in the Czech Republic:

-- registration fee: the basic registration fee concluded through a public notary in the Czech Republic is of CZK 2,000 (or EUR 75) for a limited liability company, while in the case of the registration through the Register Court, the fee can increase to approximately CZK 6,000;
+- registration fee: the basic registration fee concluded through a public notary in the Czech Republic is CZK2,000 (or EUR75) for a limited liability company, while for the registration through the Register Court, the fee can increase to approximately CZK6,000;

-- virtual office cost: approximately EUR 33/month; the virtual office represents the most suitable option for establishing a business address in this country;
+- virtual office cost: approximately EUR33/month; the virtual office represents the most suitable option for having a business address in this country;

-- minimum share capital costs: in the case of a limited liability company, the minimum capital required is of CZK 1;
+- minimum share capital costs: for a limited liability company, the minimum capital share required is CZK1;

-- company formation fee: approximately EUR 589, an advantageous offer when starting a business here;
+- our company formation fee: approximately EUR589, an advantageous offer when starting a business here;

-- accounting costs: it includes bookkeeping services and tax assistance and the cost starts from EUR 50/month.
+- accounting costs: it includes bookkeeping services and tax assistance; the cost starts from EUR 50/month.

-What are the main requirements for company formation in Czech Republic?
+What are the main requirements for company formation in the Czech Republic?

-The company set up in Czech Republic has to be registered with the Trade License Office
+The company set up in the Czech Republic has to be registered with the Trade License Office

 and this is a compulsory requirement for company formation in Czech Republic.